reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 - "Try to recreate this chart, and make sure you understand what it's saying and why it matters"

 ### We've moved from *torchtext* to *fastai.text*
+- no parallel processing
+- hard to do simple things (like multi-label classification)
+- no obvious way to save intermediate calculations
+- somewhat convoluted API